This post contains affiliate links. For more information, please read our disclosure policy.

-The Isle of Iona is a tiny island located in the southwest coast of Mull of the Inner Hebrides.
+The Isle of Iona is a tiny island located on the southwest coast of Mull of the Inner Hebrides.
 It is just 1.5×3 miles in width and length, with a population of over 120 residents.

 Iona has a special position in the heart of people across the world.
-When you visit here, it is sure that you can discover something new and it will somehow give the inspiration to explore more in this island, whether you are getting here for the first time or you have been there already.
+When you visit here, it is sure that you can discover something new and it will somehow give the inspiration to explore more on this island, whether you are getting here for the first time or you have been there already.